To travel solo is still something many women are afraid to do. Here’s why it’s awesome and advice to help you go for it.

 Do your research

 Ask as many friends as possible who have been to your destination about areas they really liked and any areas they’d avoid.
+Ask which experiences to go on.
+For example, if you’re lookint to go on a whale watching California excursion, ask your friend if they went on one and whether they would recommend it.
 When booking accommodation (whether it’s a hotel, hostel or Air BnB), make sure you read all the reviews and go with your gut if something doesn’t sound right.
 I always stay in all female hostel dormitories and with female Air BnB hosts and have been lucky enough to never feel unsafe.

 Recommend a friend